bitbar/test-samples/appium/sample-scripts/java/README.md

 Testdroid Appium Sample in Java
 ===========================

-This folder includes sample Appium tests using Java for Android and iOS, which can be run Testdroid Cloud.
+This folder includes sample Appium tests using Java for Android and iOS, which can be run in [Testdroid Cloud](https://cloud.testdroid.com/).

 This example can be run either using client side execution or server side execution.
 To find more information about this, visit <http://docs.testdroid.com/appium/client-server/>